Stay with us

 Because this is a small-scale, sustainable business, it is only between 2-10 guests here at the same time.
 This is far from a large-scale resort or impersonal mass tourism.
 Sami glamping in our way is personal, comfortable and an authentic Sámi experience.
 Here you keep the fire burning with birch wood in the stove and the lighting comes from solar panels, candles and kerosene lanterns.

-The standard lavvu tents (that looks like a tepee) are furnished with comfortable double beds, stoves and cosy furnishings inspired by nature and the Sami culture.
+The standard lavvu tents (that looks like a tepee) have wooden floors, are furnished with comfortable double beds, stoves and cosy furnishings inspired by nature and the Sami culture.
 These tents share facilities such as shower, sauna and incineration toilet within the camp.
 At night, a powerful automatic stove heats your room so you can sleep all night – regardless of the outdoor temperature.

 New Lavvu Deluxe